2012 Neath Port Talbot County Borough Council election

-The fifth election to the Neath Port Talbot County Borough Council was held on 3 May 2012.
-It was preceded by the 2008 election and will be followed by the 2017 election.
+The fifth election to Neath Port Talbot County Borough Council was held on 3 May 2012.
+It was preceded by the 2008 election and was followed by the 2017 election.
 On the same day there were elections to the other 21 local authorities in Wales and community councils in Wales.

 Overview

 All council seats were up for election.
 These were the fifth elections held following local government reorganisation.
 Labour retained its majority.
 There was a significant fall in the turnout in many wards and this appears to have worked to Labour's advantage in several instances.